-Some organisms apparently do not age and yet are able to continue reproducing.
-Some are said to actually display increased reproductive capacity with age.
-This observation obviously conflicts with the idea that there is some unavoidable biological tradeoff between reproduction and aging.
+Some organisms are not observed to age and yet are able to continue reproducing.
+Some display increased reproductive capacity with age.
+These observations obviously conflict with the idea that there is some unavoidable biological tradeoff between reproduction and aging.

-Kirkwood is of course still a proponent of non-programmed aging and his own disposable soma theory and published a paper in 2011 attacking programmed aging theories and other non-programmed theories.
+Kirkwood is still a vocal proponent of non-programmed aging and his own disposable soma theory and published a paper in 2011 attacking programmed aging theories and other non-programmed theories .
 Programmed aging proponents were surprised to see that this article essentially concedes the evolutionary basis for programmed aging by conceding that non-individual benefit can influence the evolution process.
-It also concedes that "circumstances could exist" in which aging could be programmed.
+It also concedes that "circumstances could exist" in which aging could be programmed and further, does not argue against the specific circumstances proposed by specific programmed aging theories.
 See On the Programmed/ Non-Programmed Aging Controversy for specific counter-arguments to the 2011 paper.
 V. Skulachev also wrote an article responding to Kirkwood's article and making arguments for programmed aging.

 1. Kirkwood TB.
 Evolution of ageing.
 1977.
 Nature 170(5635) 201-4